 Craving is a habit

-I have noticed that a lot of my cravings appear simply out of habit meaning brain loves same patterns and if I happen to repeat one from the past that lead me to getting drunk I will develop a craving.
+I have noticed that a lot of my cravings appear simply out of habit meaning brain loves same patterns and if I happen to repeat one from the past that leads me to get drunk I will develop a craving.
 Being aware of my past patterns can help me to downplay the urges that come up or I can simply avoid doing something in particular if I think this will trigger me.

 Craving is an urge